vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 ### How it works
 Domain impersonation prevents the sender’s email domain from appearing in a message that looks like a real email domain.
 For example, ```contoso.com``` could be impersonated as ```c0ntoso.com``` or ```contoso.co```.
 Even though SPF, DKIM and DMARC will pass for the domain ```c0ntoso.com``` or ```contoso.co```, the email will be labeled with Protection Policy Category ```DIMP``` (domain impersonation) in the ```X-Forefront-Antispam-Report``` message header.

+## Impersonation insight
+You can use Impersonation insight in the [Microsoft Defender Portal](https://security.microsoft.com/impersonationinsight) to quickly identify messages from impersonated senders or sender domains that are included in impersonation protection in anti-phishing policies.

 ## Mailbox intelligence
 ### What you can protect: